stevekrouse/WoofJS/README.md

     ```
     git clone https://github.com/stevekrouse/WoofJS.git
     ```
-3. Initialize npm (the following command makes this as simple as possible).
+3. Install the npm dependencies.

     ```
-    npm init --yes
+    npm install
     ```
-4. Install babel-cli and babel-preset-es2015 (npm may give you some warnings but don't worry).

-    ```
-    npm install babel-cli babel-preset-es2015 --save-dev
-    ```
-5. Take a look at our issues and see if there are any issues that speak to you as good places to tackle first.
+4. Take a look at our issues and see if there are any issues that speak to you as good places to tackle first.
 Pay particular attention to issues labeled "good student projects."

-6. Create a new local branch to work on your issue -- use a descriptive branch name like in this example:
+5. Create a new local branch to work on your issue -- use a descriptive branch name like in this example:

     ```
     git checkout -b more-pokemon-sprites
     ```
-7. Once you've  made your changes, commit them to your branch.
+6. Once you've  made your changes, commit them to your branch.

     ```
     git commit -m "add more pokemon sprites"
     ```
-8. Push your new branch (not master!) to the GitHub repo.
+7. Push your new branch (not master!) to the GitHub repo.

     ```
     git push origin more-pokemon-sprites
     ```
-9. Submit a pull request so your changes can be reviewed.
+8. Submit a pull request so your changes can be reviewed.

 If you have any questions, please email steve at thecodingspace.com :)